Clubs: AS Roma and SS Lazio | Opening: 1953 | Capacity: 72,698 seats

-AS Roma currently have concrete plans to build a new stadium in the Tor di Valle area, which is expected to have a capacity of 55,000 to 60,000 seats and hoped to be ready for the start of the 2016-17 season.
+AS Roma currently have concrete plans to build a new stadium, Stadio della Roma, which will have a capacity of 52,500 seats and is planned to be completed before the start of the 2016-17 season.

 (photos of the present Stadio Olimpico below)